 What should I bring to treatment (clothing and belongings)?

 Patients are encouraged to leave valuables, credit cards, large sums of money, cell phones and computers home with family or friends.
 If that is not possible, we have a safe on the unit where valuables can be stored.
-Comfortable, casual clothing is appropriate.
+Patients are encouraged to write down all important numbers and e-mail addresses including Family/Friends, Insurance, Doctor/Clinic/Surgeon, Therapist/Counselor/Psychiatrist, Parole/Probation officer, Case Worker and etc. Comfortable, casual clothing is appropriate.
 Please bring clothing appropriate for exercise and physical activity including tennis shoes.
 Families may bring toiletries, or we will provide them.

 PLEASE NOTE: Upon arrival, all patients participate in a safety check of their person and belongings.